 Cross-border reproductive care (CBRC) refers to the activity surrounding patients who travel outside their country of domicile to seek assisted reproductive services and treatment.

 Infertile heterosexual couples, same-sex couples, and single persons may find the treatment they need is not allowed in their home country.
-In such case, they have no alternative but to travel abroad in the pursuit of an IVF clinic that offers the treatment they need.
+In such a case, they have no alternative but to travel abroad in the pursuit of an IVF clinic that offers the treatment they need.

 Regulations governing assisted reproductive technologies (ART) vary greatly from country to country.
 Factors that contribute to such variations include, but are not limited to, the type of technique used, the family type, or the requirements to meet.